 When Fane Flaws fills out an airport arrivals card, it must be difficult to pick a profession.
 Artist probably summarises it best.
 Adept in many mediums, the musician and filmmaker has turned his lyrics into paintings, his paintings into music videos, and old pieces of timber into artworks.

 Growing up in Wellington, Mike Flaws drew inspiration from comics and British radio show The Goons.
-At school, his own drawings were "very straight and very realistic", compared to his classmates.
+At this point his own drawings were "very straight and very realistic", compared to his classmates.

 Flaws graduated from Wellington Polytechnic in 1971, with a Diploma in Graphic Design.
 A few years later he was trying to write music in Wellington, when his life changed direction at a bus stop.
-As he explains in this extended Funny As interview, Flaws and a mate were waiting in Roseneath when the multicoloured Blerta bus stopped, and asked if they wanted a ride.
+As he explains in this extended Funny As interview, Flaws and a mate were waiting in Roseneath when the multicoloured Blerta bus came to a stop, and they were invited on board.
 Someone handed them a joint, and invited them to that night's Blerta show.
-Afterwards he found himself at "the best party I'd ever been to".
+Afterwards Flaws found himself at "the best party I'd ever been to".

 Using an old dressing gown covered in lightening bolts, the bearded, long-haired Flaws claimed to have a wizard's act.
 It became part of Blerta's kids show, which was used to help "calm down" the locals, each time the Blerta bus hit town.
 Reclaiming his abandoned birth name of Fane Flaws, he wrote songs, played guitar and designed posters.
-A lasting regret is that the cover of Blerta album This is the Life features someone else's "really bad copy" of his original artwork.
+A lasting regret is that the cover of Blerta album This is the Life ended up featuring someone else's "really bad copy" of his artwork.
 Flaws also hung out with Blerta's budding filmmakers Geoff Murphy and Alun Bollinger.
-Although his involvement in their screen projects was minimal, their enthusiasm for film rubbed off on his own.
+Although he had minimal involvement with their screen projects, their enthusiasm for film added to his own.
 Flaws was “fascinated" by film too.

-After three years of trans-Tasman touring, Flaws formed Spats.
+After three years of Trans-Tasman touring, Flaws formed Spats.
 The line-up included Bruno and Flaws' longtime accomplices Peter Dasent and Tony Backhouse.
 According to Dasent, Flaws' songs "covered the range from swing to pop to funk".
-Spats were soon touring in the Blerta bus, pretending to be three different bands on the same bill, or doing gigs that mixed the Limbs Dance Company dancing to their music, with comedy satirising Robert Muldoon.
+Spats were soon touring in the Blerta bus, pretending to be three different bands on the same bill, inviting Limbs Dance Company along for the ride, and sending up PM Robert Muldoon.

 Enthusiastic about their sound, legendary American music producer Kim Fowley dropped by, and advised a name change and new members.
 Spats became The Crocodiles.
 Song ‘Tears’ (1980), written by Flaws and Arthur Baysting, reached number 17, and later became a Kiwi classic.
 The band won a trio of NZ Recording Industry Awards.